mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 2. Has a class level annotation of **@TableDef**

 ### The TableDef annotation
-The TableDef annotation declares that the given class is a data model that particpates in openpos-persist.
+The TableDef annotation declares that the given class is a data model that participates in openpos-persist.
 It defines the following attributes:

 * **name**: this is the base table name for the model (e.g. "customer").
 When used in the context of a module, this will be prefixed with the module prefix.
 So, assuming a module prefix of "cust", the final table would be cust_customer, for example.
 * **description**: this is used for generating technical documentation for the data model.